-The economy's stabilization performance uniformly improves with a known inflation target under all three rules.
-Successful communication of an inflation target results in a modest reduction in the persistence of inflation.
-In addition, for each rule, the variability of inflation, real activity, and interest rates is smaller when the central bank successfully communicates its numerical inflation objective to the public.
-The extent of this improvement varies considerably, however.
+The stabilization performance of the economy uniformly improves with a known inflation target under all three rules.
+For each rule, the variability of inflation, real activity, and interest rates is smaller when the central bank successfully communicates its numerical inflation objective to the public.
+But there are noticeable differences in the extent of this improvement.
 The gains of making the target known appear substantial under the classic Taylor rule.
-A more modest reduction in volatility is evident for the more aggressive level rule, while the gains associated with a known target are
+A more modest reduction in volatility is evident for the more aggressive level rule while the gains associated with a known target are quite small when policy is based on the more robust difference rule.